Osiris-Team/Dyml/README.md

     # This is also a side-comment, for the value below
     - v2
 ```
-The file above was created in the [FeaturesExample.class](src/test/java/examples/yaml/FeaturesExample.java).
+The file above was created in Java [here](src/test/java/examples/yaml/FeaturesExample.java).

 `example.dyml`
 ```DYML